Before you upgrade

 - address any issues you encounter during the practice upgrade on the SonarSource community.

 To practice your upgrade, create a staging environment using a recent backup of your production database.
-You want your staging environment to be as similar to your production instance as possible because the resources and time needed to upgrade depends on what's stored in your database.
+You want your staging environment to be as similar to your production instance as possible because the resources and time needed to upgrade depend on what's stored in your database.
 Use this staging environment to test the upgrade, observing how long it takes to back up and restore systems and complete the process.

 © 2008-2022, SonarSource S.A, Switzerland.
 Except where otherwise noted, content in this space is licensed under a Creative Commons Attribution-NonCommercial 3.0 United States License.
 SONARQUBE is a trademark of SonarSource SA.
 All other trademarks and copyrights are the property of their respective owners.